Proszówka – Castle Gryf

 From the west side was the original gate.
 According to some studies, it had later added foregate and the quadrilateral turret from the north.
 According to others, it was not a foregate, but a building.
 It was supposed to lead the entrance from the middle castle to its vaulted grounf floor, and the first floor was to be connected to the courtyard of the upper castle.
 The second gate leading to the upper castle was placed in the north-east section of the perimeter wall.
 On its outer side there is a semicircular terrace, perhaps the relics of the semicircular tower.

-The middle ward was located north of the upper one.
+The middle bailey was located north of the upper one.
 In the plan, it resembled an irregular triangle.
 A gatehouse was located in the northern corner, and at the height of the eastern, protruding section of the perimeter wall in the 16th century, a four-sided building was created, protruding in front of the face of the defensive wall.
 The building on the ground floor was three-space, cross-vaulted, and on the level of the second storey, it was single-space.
 Most likely, the building had residential functions, as two bay windows were hung on the external facades, each mounted on three stone consoles.
 A porch running along the inner, west façade also rested on similar corbels.

 From the north and east sides of the hill there was a large lower ward.
 In its eastern part, a four-sided building with cellar adjoined to the perimeter wall, and along the south-eastern section of the perimeter wall, buildings with proportions of elongated rectangle ran.
 They were limited by the gate, which consisted of the gatehouse placed inside the perimeter, the foregate and the elongated neck departing from it, extended to approximately 30 meters, located at a slight slant in relation to the axis of the gatehouse.